uncodedlb/waprolb/_posts/2017-02-23-Meetup-Feb.md

   presentation_type:
   presentation_title:
   presentation_desc:
 ---

 {% if page.venue_image %}<img src="{{ base.url }}{{ page.venue_image }}" alt="monthly promotional picture">{% endif %}

-We're baaack!!  ... though planning to ease into 2017.
-This month will be a little more informal and hopefully something for everyone.
-As always we'll have some time for presentations, networking, plus free food & drink!

-We need your help and input as we continue to work out details for presentations, venues, topics, etc.  If you or someone you know would like to come share about App or Web development either this month or in the future, please contact us: www.waprorlb.org/contact/
+We had a great meetup in January and hoping for more good times & sharing at Gunn-Jerkins (near Long Beach Airport).
+I'm still putting together details for this month... more info posted soon!
+But I could use your help and input as we continue to work out details for presentations, venues, topics, etc.  If you or someone you know would like to come share about App or Web development either this month or in the future, please contact us: [www.waprorlb.org/contact/](/contact)

-With luck and your suggestions we'll <!--more-->  improve the WAPRO format in 2017.
+With your suggestions we'll continue to improve the WAPRO format in 2017.
 Our goals are to entice locals and guests to come share and inspire with best practices, interesting and/or fun projects, and cool tech tricks.

-**Future meetup dates:**  ☔ 1/17 ☃ 2/21 ⛵ 3/21 🌷 4/18 🌤 5/16 ⛵ 6/20 🌊
+**Upcoming meetup dates:**  ☃ 2/23 ⛵ 3/21 🌷 4/20 🌤 5/16 ⛵ 6/22 🌊 <!--more-->